Private (Alternative) Loan Information

-We strongly suggest that you exhaust all federal student borrowing options before turning to a costlier private (alternative) loan.
-Almost all students are eligible for at least a Federal Stafford Loan.
+We strongly suggest that you exhaust all federal student borrowing options before turning to a potentially costly private (alternative) loan.
+Almost all students are eligible for at least a Federal Direct Stafford Loan.

 These private sector loan products vary and terms frequently depend on the creditworthiness of the borrower and/or co-signer.
 In general, borrowers and/or co-signers must be U.S. citizens or Permanent Residents and enrolled half-time.
 Interest rates and repayment terms are unique to the loan product selected.
 Students may borrow cost of attendance minus any financial aid received.
 Student and co-signer, if applicable, must complete a Promissory Note.
 The University certifies private (alternative) loans electronically through Educational Loan Management (ELM).
 If you have questions about your loan status, please contact the lender through which you applied.